Skip to main content

 Achieving this at a national level across the ten vision statements requires an approach that balances the need to collect insights that guide what needs to happen next, while limiting asking the same questions of the same people over again.
 As part of the next steps in the development of The Promise Story of Progress, there is a need to explore a variety of ways of collecting this information including social research and support from organisations who work directly with the care experienced community.

 To answer this question within The Promise Story of Progress, at its launch in December 2024, The Promise Progress Framework has multiple national indicators and data sources mapped to its outcomes to guide a high-level understanding of national progress.
-Each indicator is populated with data back to 2020 where possible so change over time since the promise was made can be understood.
+Each indicator is populated with data back to the most recent pre-COVID data point where possible so change over time since the promise was made can be understood.

-The use of multiple outcomes and indicators means it is possible to use the data to help tell a story of national progress, taking multiple factors and contexts into account.
-When taken together, this helps Scotland understand the direction and pace of the change it is making.
+Drawing together multiple outcomes and indicators means it is possible to use the data from across areas and organisations to help tell a story of national progress.
+When taken together, this forms one key part of helping Scotland understand the direction and pace of the change it is making.

 Feedback on this first iteration of the Promise Progress Framework will be key.
 Views of stakeholders and partners would be highly valued.
 To do this please email: plan2430@thepromise.scot

 The vision statements and outcomes in The Promise Progress Framework set the frame for organisational understanding.
-While national-level indicators are important for aligning activity they do not interpret the reasons behind this change and the resulting impacts.
+National-level indicators are important for understanding wider change, however further context is needed to interpret the reasons behind this change and the resulting impacts.
 Therefore, a broader evidence base is required to examine how processes at local and organisational level are affecting change.

 Work at the organisational level is key to developing better understanding but also to support an improvement in how change is experienced by those for whom the promise was made.
 This work requires different kinds of data, evidence and information than what is needed at the national level.